pksX01/pksX01/README.md

 - Created a Python and PySpark script and Event Engine (an internal job scheduling tool) node to load data to Jethro from Hive for a given set of partitions on ad-hoc requirements which enables developers to load data to Jethro in a single click without manual intervention.
-It supports loading of single month, multiple consecutive months and multiple non- consecutive months data.
+It supports loading of single month, multiple consecutive months and multiple non-consecutive months data.
 - Created a Python script as a cross-team collaboration which converts Jethro DDL to BigQuery DDL by taking either of Jethro file or Jethro table name and credentials.
 - Perform unit testing and end to end system testing of Hive tables and delimited text files